 Want to know another most common reason for diaper leaks?
 Tucking the diaper leg cuffs inside.

 If you’ve seen a lot of blowouts at the leg, it might be because their leg cuffs don’t fit properly.
 The cuffs should be pulled outwards and fit properly around the thighs.

 Keep an eye on the flaps and tabs.
-Tabs should be fastened correctly and flaps should be around the center rather than being on the side of your baby’s waist.
+You should fasten tabs correctly, and flaps should be around the center rather than being on the side of your baby’s waist.

 Go Up a Size

-Just when you thought you figured out the right diaper size another blowout might make you rethink your choices.
+When you thought you figured out the right diaper size, another blowout might make you rethink your choices.